 A small degree of farsightedness (hyperopia) is normal in younger children, then it naturally improves in their early teen years.
 But the extent of a child’s farsightedness could exceed “normal” and necessitate glasses or contact lenses.

 Another common refractive error, nearsightedness (myopia) usually begins in childhood.
 In some children, the problem continues to worsen, especially during growth spurts.
-It’s essential to identify myopia at an early age because moderate to high cases of myopia increase your child’s risk of serious eye problems.
+It’s essential to identify myopia at an early age because moderate to high cases of myopia increases your child’s risk of serious eye problems.

 The American Academy of Ophthalmology and American Association for Pediatric Ophthalmology and Strabismus recommend the following eye exam schedule: